Grades 6 through 12

 Looking and Learning Skills

-During four to five tour stops in the galleries, students engage in activities—such as looking exercises and small-group work—that foster conversations about works of art.
+During four to five tour stops, students engage in activities—such as looking exercises and small-group work—that foster conversations about works of art.
 On this tour, students will practice the following skills:

 • Reasoning with evidence from works of art and using them as primary sources from which to gather ideas about French art and culture.

 • Developing new perspectives about French art, culture, and history;

 • Formulating questions that demonstrate curiosity and engagement.

 • Comparing different works of art and articulating connections between them.

 • Connecting tour ideas to prior knowledge and experience.

 Examples of Works Featured on Tour